 “Growing up in a family with a father as jeweller, media and art teacher and mother who worked and raised four children I have developed a compulsive need to create and experiment.
 The childhood home was a constant cacophony of double bass, flute and piano noise and patina of paint, inks and paper.
 An early interest in drawing and graphics resulted in following the career path of architecture which was chosen at an early age.

 The University of Queensland is a studio based institution which sat well with side projects of photography, silversmithing and model making.
 Adventures to Europe, Japan, NZ and China have been fields for photography, collections and sketching.
 Collaboration with other artists and architects is a particular interest as is working with students of Architecture on design projects.
-Now a registered practicing architect I have the job satisfaction of working on projects of vast to minute scales balanced with toddler-wrangling and artistic pursuits.”
+Now a registered practicing architect I have the job satisfaction of working on projects of vast to minute scales balanced with child-wrangling and artistic pursuits.”